King Dixon: Return to Gamecocks

 After retiring from the Marine Corps, Dixon returned to Laurens, South Carolina.
 From 1981 to 1983, he was executive director of the Laurens Family YMCA.
 He then served as vice president and city executive of Laurens for the Palmetto Bank.
 In 1988, he returned to the University of South Carolina as associate vice president for alumni affairs.

 On October 3, 1988, Dixon was named USC's interim director of athletics after Dick Bestwick resigned due to health issues.
 Dixon was the fourth person to hold the job that year (Bob Marcum was fired in March due to a drug-testing controversy and Johnny Gregory served as acting AD until Bestwick was hired in April).
 He was named South Carolina's permanent athletic director on October 27.

-Shortly after taking the job, Dixon had to deal with the University of South Carolina steroid scandal, which came about after Sports Illustrated published a lengthy article written by former South Carolina football player Tommy Chaikin in collaboration with SIs Rick Telander alleging the widespread use of steroids in the school's football program.
+Shortly after taking the job, Dixon had to deal with the University of South Carolina steroid scandal, which came about after Sports Illustrated published a lengthy article written by former South Carolina football player Tommy Chaikin in collaboration with SIs Rick Telander alleging widespread use of steroids in the school's football program.
 Following the article, a federal grand jury indicted four University of South Carolina football coaches in connection with steroid distribution to players.
 Three of the coaches pleaded guilty in plea-bargain arrangements and the fourth was acquitted.
 That offseason, the football program was dealt another blow after head coach Joe Morrison died of a heart attack.
 Appalachian State head coach Sparky Woods was chosen to succeed Morrison.
 South Carolina started 1989 season 5–1–1 and ranked No. 25 in the country.
 However, in the eighth game against No. 20 NC State, senior star quarterback Todd Ellis, considered arguably the most impactful player in program history until then, suffered a college career-ending injury.
 The Gamecocks subsequently lost three of their last four games.
-The Gamecocks finished the following season with a record of 6–5.
+They finished the following season with a record of 6–5.
 The Gamecocks were considered for the Independence Bowl both seasons, but Dixon declined the opportunity to play in the game, citing a conflict with the fall semester exams.